schanikk/Gutenberg-Graph-Network/README.md

 docker exec -t -i 5f794608962e bash
 ```

-First we Check if there are any migrations to make by running the following Command.
-Normaly there shouldnt be any to make, but just to be sure we check it anyway.
+First we check if there are any migrations to make by running the following Command.
+Normally there shouldn't be any to make, but just to be sure we check it anyway.
 ```bash
 python manage.py makemigrations